 The Crew and Boat

 Day one did not make it easy to quell any of those what ifs, that is for sure, with what seemed to be 6-8 foot swells.
 The swells looked so big and taaallll.
 At first, it was funny.
 I remember laughing in astonishment at the situation I was in, like wow this is crazy, heh heh.
 I couldn’t believe how my stomach was dropping.
 It was exciting in a way, a fun ride.

 Later that day, thankfully, we both rallied.
-We took the scopolamine patch, a first, the day before just in case because we were taking exams and didn’t want to be out of it if we should get sick.
+We took the scopolamine patch, a first, the day before just in case.
+We were taking exams and didn’t want to be out of it if we should get sick.
 A good choice.
 Even though we both felt sick, we contribute the rally the same day to the patch.
 It likely could have been much worse otherwise.
-If you have heard a side effect of using scopolamine is dry mouth, that is correct. *lips smacking Blaa!
+If you have heard a side effect of using scopolamine is dry mouth, it is correct. *lips smacking Blaa!

 So, so many sailing firsts

 Heading directly into the wind, we were unable to hoist our sails, bummer, so we motored north to Dana Point, CA. After dragging the first anchor, we dropped our hook around the corner and did an overnight anchor watch, a first, just in case.